 What You Built

-All loaders produce content that can be passed directly to any LCEL chain via format_docs().
+This is how document loaders work.
+Every loader, no matter the source, hands us the same thing: text we can pass straight into an LCEL chain with format_docs().
 The next step is chunking and embedding that content into a vector store for retrieval-augmented generation.